BartOtten/routex/docs/COMPARISON.md

 use Routex.Backend,  # makes this a Routex configuration backend
 extensions: [
   Routex.Extension.Attrs,
-     Routex.Extension.SimpleLocale,  # detects locale, and puts it in runtime attributes Routex.Extension.RuntimeCallbacks  # call arbitrary functions during runtime using route attributes ],
+     Routex.Extension.Localize,  # detects locale, and puts it in runtime attributes Routex.Extension.RuntimeCallbacks  # call arbitrary functions during runtime using route attributes ],
 # configuration of arbitrary functions to be called at navigation events.